 The system must be differentiated from its environment by the definition of system boundaries.
 This specification, the compilation of the system out of its environment, e.g. the universe of nature, is not trivial and has to be done in correspondence with the scope of examination, i.e. the scope of the modelling process.
 In general, the definition of system boundaries is a subjective process and depends on the observers' perspective leading to generalisations and therefore to exemplary reproductions of natural processes.
 The approach to segment complex procedures and systems that may consist of subsystems or may be a sub-system of a higher-ranking complex is perhaps limited by restricted human intelligence.
-Systems described by humans are simplified models of natural processes to a certain degree.
+Systems described by humans are simplified models of natural processes which perhaps enable and support the understanding of these processes to a certain degree.